-A tribute to Ken Stone’s Infinite Melody and Modulo Magic 4U CGS Serge CV generator and processor modules, now optimized for MIDI input and output.
+A tribute to Ken Stone’s Infinite Melody and Modulo Magic 4U CGS Serge modules, which are unique and fun control signal generators and processors.

 You can find expandable development diary entries at the bottom of this post.